labuladong/fucking-algorithm/think_like_computer/DetailedBinarySearch.md

 **2. Why does it return `left-1` instead of` left`?
 And I think that since it is searching for the right border, it should return `right` only**.

 Answer: First, the termination condition of the while loop is `left == right`, so` left` and `right` are the same.
-You have to embody the characteristics of the right side and return` right-1`.Answer: First, the termination condition of the while loop is `left == right`, so` left` and `right` are the same.
 You have to embody the characteristics of the right side and return` right-1`.

 As for why it should be reduced by one, this is a special point in the search for the right border.
 The key is to judge in this condition: